Mareliusmoen/varberg-games/README.md

 ## Acknowledgments
 - Thanks to my mentor Alex K. [GitHub](https://github.com/lexach91), for patiently listening to my plans and helping out when problems arose.
+- Thanks to my friends and family for patience and support during this project, when I was submerge in the code and needed help with everything else you stepped up.